Anele0722/website-profile/README.md

 3. **Cross-Browser Compatibility**: Ensuring consistent functionality and appearance across different web browsers presented a challenge.
 This was tackled by testing the website on multiple browsers and making adjustments to the CSS

-Each challenge was approached with a problem-solving mindset, and solutions were found through research, experimentation, and collaboration with peers and online communities.
+Each challenge was approached with a problem-solving mindset, and solutions were found through research, and experimentation.